-- Check the stop paddle for loose parts and damage. - Check that it is securely mounted to the side of the bus.
+- If equipped, activate and check that the stop paddle lights work. - Check the stop paddle for signs of damage. - Check that it is securely mounted to the side of the bus with no loose or missing parts.

 Crossing arm(s)